 How to Get to Hvar From Split

 As a pedestrian, simply arrive at the correct dock number at the port of Split around 30 minutes before departure.
+You can buy your tickets online, or just turn up at the ferry company’s ticket booth at the pier.
 As people begin to board you’ll have to get your ticket checked, and then you’re free to grab a seat!

 How Much Does the Split to Hvar Ferry Cost?

-The price of tickets varies massively, from 40-110 Croatian Kuna (kn) each way (€5-14.50).
-The price depends on which company you choose, how fast the journey is, and a load of other factors.
-I recommend booking in advance so you can shop around for the best prices.
+The price of ferry tickets for the Split to Hvar route varies massively, costing between €8.50-20 each way.
+The price depends on which company you choose, how fast the journey is, and whether you’re travelling in the peak summer season or not.

 Things to Do in One Day in Hvar

 This one day in Hvar itinerary is based around Hvar Town (the most popular destination in Hvar).
 There’s enough to do here to fill an entire day and then some without needing a car or public transport.

-Because it’s such a slog to get there, and summer temperatures in Hvar can soar to up to 31°C, I recommend getting yourself up there as early as you can to beat the heat!
+Because it’s such a slog to get there, and summer temperatures in Hvar can soar to up to 31°C, go here as soon as you arrive in Hvar to beat the heat!

-The reason you’re here is for the view, though.
 I didn’t go into the fort itself because I didn’t fancy spending a whole €5 and was already dying from the heat.
 Instead, I sat in the shade for a while and rehydrated whilst the friends I travelled with went in to explore the fort.
 They said it was great, but they were only inside for about 20 minutes, so I felt pretty fine with my decision to save money.